-Clients/patients/residents, their authorized representatives or any other individual expressing a privacy concern may request an audit of their health record.
-At the request of the Chief Executive Office, Regional Director of Quality and Risk or their designates, triggered audits may also be conducted in response to circumstances as outlined in this policy (see definition of triggered audit.)
+Clients/patients/residents, their authorized representatives or any other individual expressing a privacy concern may request an audit of their records.
+At the request of the Chief Executive Office, Regional Director Information Management or their designates, triggered audits may also be conducted in response to circumstances as outlined in this policy (see definition of triggered audit.)

-- a) Audit requests must be made through the Regional Manager Information Access and Privacy or designate by completing a Clinical Information System Audit Request form (Form #12-2455).
+- a) Audit requests must be made through the Regional Privacy Analyst or designate by completing a Clinical Information System Audit Request form (Form #12-2455).
 Employee requests for an audit of the record of a client/patient/resident record must be first discussed with the immediate manager or designate.
 However, this is not required when the request is for an audit of the employee's own personal health information or that of a family member for whom they are an authorized representative.
-(In such cases, the employee must complete the Client/Patient/Resident portion of the form only.) - b) Audits may be conducted based on access to the record of a particular client/patient/resident or specific to the access by an identified end user, within system capacity. - c) In exceptional circumstances, where a requester (normally a client/patient/resident) is unable to complete a Clinical Information Systems Audit Request form (Form #12-2455), the person who receives the request must document it on the form. - d) Audits will be conducted for a maximum of the previous two years activity from the date of the request.
+(In such cases, the employee must complete the Client/Patient/Resident portion of the form only.) - b) Audits may be conducted based on access to the record of a particular client/patient/resident or specific to the access by an identified end user, within system capacity. - c) In exceptional circumstances, where a requestor (normally a client/patient/resident) is unable to complete a Clinical Information Systems Audit Request form (Form #12-2455), the person who receives the request must document it on the form. - d) Audits will be conducted for a maximum of the previous two years activity from the date of the request.
 A more extensive audit may be performed at the discretion of the Regional Manager Information Access and Privacy or designate.
 All audit requests are subject to limitations based on the availability of information. - e) Where a privacy breach is suspected, the Regional Manager Information Access and Privacy or designate must complete a Clinical Information Systems Audit Follow Up form (Form #12-2450) and forward to the employee's immediate manager or designate for completion.

-When upon review of the audit information a privacy breach IS NOT identified:
+Where upon review of the audit information a privacy breach IS NOT identified:

-- a) As requested, the immediate manager or designate must complete Part B of the Clinical Information Systems Audit Follow Up form (Form #12-2450) and return it to the Regional Manager Information Access and Privacy or designate. - b) The Regional Manager Information Access and Privacy or designate must provide notification to the requestor outlining the audit results.
+- a) The immediate manager or designate must complete Part B of the Clinical Information Systems Audit Follow Up form (Form #12-2450) and return it to the Regional Manager Information Access and Privacy or designate. - b) The Regional Manager Information Access and Privacy or designate must provide notification to the requestor outlining the audit results.

-When upon review of the audit information a privacy breach IS identified:
+Where upon review of the audit information a privacy breach IS identified:

-- a) The immediate manager or designate must: - i) Ensure that an Occurrence Report is completed in keeping with Western Health's Occurrence Reporting policy (6-02-15); - ii) Conduct an investigation in consultation with the Regional Manager Information Access and Privacy or designate and other departments, as required; - As requested. complete Part B of the Clinical Information Systems Audit Follow Up form (Form #12-2450) and forward it to the Regional Manager Information Access and Privacy or designate.
+- a) The immediate manager or designate must: - i) Ensure that an Occurrence Report is completed in keeping with Western Health's Occurrence Reporting policy (6-02-15); - ii) Conduct an investigation in consultation with the Regional Manager Information Access and Privacy / Privacy Analyst and other departments, as required; - Complete Part B of the Clinical Information Systems Audit Follow Up form (Form #12-2450) and forward it to the Regional Privacy Analyst or designate.

-b) Work with the Regional Manager Information Access and Privacy or designate and other Managers/Directors/Vice Presidents, as required, to determine the most appropriate disclosure process in keeping with Western Health's Disclosure of Occurrences (6-02-16) and Privacy Breach Management (9-03-10) policies.
+Work with the Regional Manager Information Access and Privacy / Privacy Analyst and other Managers/Directors/Vice Presidents, as required, to determine the most appropriate disclosure process in keeping with Western Health's Disclosure of Occurrences (6-02-16) and Privacy Breach Management (9-03-10) policies.